davepkennedy/game/README.md

 Follow the links to the *HEROKU INSTANCE* in order to join in with the *high score* competition!

+### Changelog
+We're maintaining the [Changelog](CHANGELOG.md) to list all the changes which made it into each release

 ### Contributing
 Read our [Contributing guide](CONTRIBUTING.md)